 More interested in character development than geeky wish-fulfillment, Push keeps its protagonists’ power levels fairly low (they suck) so that they must con their way through every step of their scheme.
 Think of it as a large-scale “push” without digital effects.
 Director Paul McGuigan understands that the heart of the story lies in Nick and Cassie’s burgeoning friendship, not dime-a-dozen explosions.
 In fact, many reject the film because of its low-key ending, which closes the driving emotional arc without showing the spectacular campaign that’ll topple Division.
 Still, I recommend the flick to anyone who favours the word “hero” in “super-hero”.

-Because geeks enjoy both comic books and video games, there exist countless platformers, shooters, and brawlers about super-heroes.
+Because geeks enjoy both comic books and video games, there exist in the gaming industry countless platformers, shooters, and brawlers about super-heroes.
 However, few let you choose which character to play and what quest to follow.
-Released in 2004, City of Heroes grants you that exact level of control, providing everything you need to create the perfect hero: thousands of costumes, customizable superpowers, secret headquarters, and even the opportunity to team up with your friends.
+Released in 2004, City of Heroes grants you that exact level of control, providing everything you need to create the perfect super-hero: thousands of costumes, customizable superpowers, secret headquarters, and even the opportunity to team up with your friends.